pywbem/pywbemtools/docs/pywbemcli/mock_support.rst

 .. index:: pair: compile_string(); mock setup methods

-* **MOF files**: If the file extension is ``.mof``, the file is considered a :term:`MOF` file and must be compilable with the :ref:`pywbem:MOF Compiler` and the MOF syntax defined by the DMTF in :term:`DSP0004`.
-Pywbemcli compiles the MOF in the file and adds the resulting CIM objects to the mock repository.
+* **MOF files**: If the file extension is ``.mof``, the file is considered a :term:`MOF` file and must be compilable with the :ref:`pywbem MOF compiler
+  <pywbem:MOF Compiler>` and the MOF syntax defined by the DMTF in
+  :term:`DSP0004`.
+Pywbemcli compiles the MOF in the file and adds the resulting :ref:`pywbem CIM objects<pywbem:CIM objects>` to the mock repository.

   The following is a very simple example that simply compiles two qualifier declaration in a file ``qualdecls.mof`` and executes the command ``qualifier enumerate``:

 .. code-block:: text

+    cat <<EOT >> gualdecls.mof

+    Qualifier Abstract : boolean = false,
+    Scope(class, association, indication),
+    Flavor(EnableOverride, Restricted);

+    Qualifier Aggregate : boolean = false,
+    Scope(reference),
+    Flavor(DisableOverride, ToSubclass);
+    EOT

     pywbemcli -m qualdecl.mof qualifier enumerate